€57,48 €47,50 excl. VAT

 Clinical features

 Symptoms are already observed with 2 weeks of age.
-Affected puppies suffering from X-linked tremor have difficulties with standing, moving and eating.
+Affected puppies suffering from SPS have difficulties with standing, moving and eating.
 The disease progresses with age and will lead to seizures.
 Affected dogs are also smaller in size compared to unaffected dogs.
 The life expectancy of affected dogs will not exceed 3-4 months after diagnosis.

 Additional information